suraj-navagire/techDoc/collectionFramework/readme.txt

                                 else it will go right.
 And so on.
                             - For comparison Elements must be comparable to provide natural sorting.
 We can also pass comparator for custom comparison.
                             - We can pass null element only once i.e. at start.
 If we insert next element than it will throw null pointer.
-                            - Elements gets traversed using preorder traversing.
+                            - Elements gets traversed using inorder traversing.
                         Example : org.example.set.TreeSetExample

     Queue (I) :- It is a group of objects that are about to be processed.
 Queue follows first in first out concept.